 Page speed is one of the most important ranking factors in today’s search engine optimization.

-For beginners, the fastest and simplest way to speed up the web page is to optimize images, minimize the size and thus reduce the load time.
+For beginners, the fastest and simplest way to speed up the web page is to optimize large resources (like images), minimize the size, and thus reduce the load time.

 I hope you like it and help me spread the world.